handlegpt/kernel_update/README.md

 # kernel_update
-Upgrade centos7 to kernel 5.4
+Upgrade the 3.1 kernel of centos7 to kernel 5.4